 In 17 years in the sports performance industry, Coach Murray has worked collegiately at Cornell, UCONN and Louisville.
 She has also worked as a consultant with USA Hockey, the NHL's Florida Panthers and Anaheim Ducks, and the AHL's Hartford Wolfpack.

 From 2006-2010, Coach Murray was the strength and conditioning coach for the U.S. Women's National and Olympic ice hockey teams.
 In this role she developed all off-ice education, testing and programming for U18, U22 and National team athletes.
 In her four years with the National team she shared in 2 World Championship gold medals, and a silver medal at the Winter Olympics in Vancouver in 2010.

+Coach Murray's research interests center on the performance profiling of elite athletes, and she makes publishing in this area a priority, having recently added 3 papers on performance characteristics of elite female ice hockey players.
+The founding owner of Athlete Construction (LLC), Coach Murray also makes the education of youth coaches and athletes a priority.
 A native of Shawville, Quebec (Canada), Teena holds a Master's degree is Exercise Physiology from UNC-Greensboro, and undergraduate degrees in Kinesiology from Wilfrid Laurier University, and Education from Queen's University.
 She played collegiate basketball at Laurier.
 She is a Master Coach with the Collegiate Strength & Conditioning Coaches' Association, and is certified by the National Strength and Conditioning Association, United States Weightlifting, Functional Movement Systems (FMS-1) and Precision Nutrition (PN-1).
 In 2012, Teena was the recipient of the Guiding Woman in Sport Award from the National Association of Girls and Women in Sport (NAGWS).